Kava has been used for withdrawal of various narcotics and drugs. The properties of kava are such that it reduces the cravings for narcotics.

 With kava, you might experience something called ‘reverse tolerance’, which means that you need less kava each time to achieve the same effect.

-Kava for alcohol withdrawal- is it toxic?
+is it Kava toxic?

 There are rumours about kava that it is toxic and that it causes damage to the liver.
 How much truth is there in these statements?